codeschool-projects/HelloCodeSchoolProject/README.md

 ## Add a Page Title

-Change the `title` to your Code School account name.
+Create a `title` element with your Code School account name.

 ## Add a Header Element